Do you have a family Bible that has helped you discover more about your family history?

 It’s a beautiful photograph, and very old, so I shouldn’t have been surprised that it created considerable interest among those who follow my Facebook posts.

 But I am surprised that sharing Flora’s photo has contributed so much to my research of the Balchin family history.
 Let me explain why.

-I assume the Bible belonged to Flora’s mother (“Mrs Balchin”), as inside the back cover is a record of the names and dates of birth of each one of her eight children (including Flora, who was Number 5).
+I assume the Bible first belonged to Flora’s mother (“Mrs Balchin”), as inside the back cover is a record of the names and dates of birth of each one of her eight children (including Flora, who was Number 5).
 There are also the dates of death of several family members, including Mrs Balchin herself (“Mother”), who died in 1900 when Flora was just 12.
-I suppose Flora added this entry.
+It is most likely that Flora wrote this entry.
 My mother added the dates of death of Flora and Flora’s brother (I recognise my mother’s handwriting).